 Providing the Right Light Cycle

-Although, it must be kept in mind that in the first weeks when the specimen is a seedling, it cannot be directly exposed to light because it will stress them out and put the entire growing process at risk.
+Keep in mind that in the first weeks when the specimen is a seedling, it cannot be directly exposed to light because it will stress them out and put the entire growing process at risk.
 Therefore, it is good to leave them on the side of the grow room or protected under the largest leaves of mature plants in case you have other plants in the garden.

 Pruning and Training Your Plants